AlaaCherbib/JoyMobilitySDK/README.md

 }
 ```

-### Authenticate the user if you are disabling the SDK Sign up Module (SKIP THIS STEP IF YOU USE THE SDK'S SIGN UP SCREEN)
+### Authenticate the user if you are disabling the SDK Sign up Module
+**N.B:** SKIP THIS STEP IF YOU USE THE SDK'S SIGN UP SCREEN

 after the user logs in to his account in your app, please make this call to the authenticate the user for the carpool service:
 ```swift
 JoyMobilityApp.signInUser(email: "user_email",